Cell phone murders: Shootings and events prior

-On September 25, 1996, before midnight, a group of three men committed a mass shooting at a residential home in Huntsville, Alabama, leading to the deaths of four people and another two wounded.
+On September 25, 1996, before midnight, a group of three men committed a mass shooting at a residential home in Huntsville, Alabama, one of the perpetrators, Joey Wilson, fatally shot four people.

-A week prior to the killings, on September 18, 1996, the trio – 23-year-old Nicholas Bernard Acklin, 19-year-old Joseph Michael Wilson (better known as Joey Wilson) and 23-year-old Corey Syleb Johnson – visited the house (where the shooting broke out) and expressed their interest in buying marijuana from Ashley Rutherford, who lived in the house with his fiancée Michelle Hayden and his aunt.
+A week prior, on September 18, 1996, the trio – 23-year-old Nicholas Bernard Acklin, 19-year-old Joseph Michael Wilson (better known as Joey Wilson) and 23-year-old Corey Syleb Johnson – visited the house (where the shooting broke out) and expressed their interest in buying marijuana from Ashley Rutherford, who lived in the house with his fiancée Michelle Hayden and his aunt.
 After the trio saw the drugs, they left briefly, before one of the three men, Johnson, returned and asked to see the marijuana one more time.
 Once the drugs were shown to him, Johnson grabbed a small amount and left Rutherford's house.
 However, Charles Lamar Hemphill (better known as Lamar Hemphill), a friend of Rutherford, discovered that his cell phone, which was last seen in Rutherford's house, was missing, and after calling his phone, the recipient of the call was Joey Wilson, one of the three men that came to buy drugs from Rutherford.

 Suspecting that Wilson stole his phone during that particular visit, Hemphill filed a complaint to the police.
 Wilson learned of the complaint a few days after it was lodged, and he was also questioned by the police regarding the matter.
 Angered by this revelation, Wilson, Acklin, and Johnson decided to seek revenge against Hemphill and the other people responsible for the police complaint.
 The trio armed themselves with guns and went back to the house on September 25, 1996, a week after the alleged phone theft.
 At the time when the men arrived, Hayden, Hemphill and Rutherford's two friends, Michael Beaudette and Brian Carter, were present at the house with another two people, Mike Skirchak and Johnny Couch (who both knew Beaudette).

 The trio confronted the six and held them hostage, and unknowingly, Rutherford later returned home from work while the hold-up continued, and he became the seventh hostage confined in the house.
 The seven victims were being assaulted by the trio, and Acklin additionally sexually assaulted Hayden by molesting her and forcing her to remove her clothes; the men were similarly forced to strip until their undergarments were left.
 The victims denied knowing about the police warrant filed against Wilson, even though Rutherford and Hemphill admitted about the complaint.

 Ultimately, Wilson and Acklin used their guns and fired multiple shots at the victims.
 One of the seven hostages, Mike Skirchak, managed to flee the house during the shooting and was uninjured.
 However, the remaining six were shot, and four of them – Hemphill, Beaudette, Carter, and Couch – died as a result of fatal gunshot wounds, while both Rutherford and Hayden survived; Rutherford pretended to be dead until the trio departed the house.